dropbox/stone/doc/network_protocol.rst

 Network Protocol
 ****************

-While Babel does not standardize the network protocol used to send messages between hosts, we do anticipate that HTTP will be a popular medium.
-This document describes how serialized Babel objects can be transmitted using HTTP based on experiences from implementing the Dropbox v2 API.
+While Stone does not standardize the network protocol used to send messages between hosts, we do anticipate that HTTP will be a popular medium.
+This document describes how serialized Stone objects can be transmitted using HTTP based on experiences from implementing the Dropbox v2 API.

 Remote Procedure Calls